-- A) All regular and special meetings of the Senate shall be conducted according to Robert's Rules of Order as interpreted by the A.S.
-Internal Vice President and the A.S.
-Parliamentarian, subject to a majority vote of the Senate or procedural issues at the objection of two voting members. - 1) Measure Voting Procedures: - a) There shall be three (3) votes toward a motion on the floor; - 1.
-Aye: affirmative vote for the measure. - 2.
+- A) All regular and special meetings of the Senate shall be conducted according to Robert's Rules of Order.
+Robert's Rules of Order shall be interpreted by the Presiding Office of the Senate utilizing the most current published version of Robert's Rules, and, if possible, through the consultation of the Associated Students Parliamentarian.
+Interpretation may be appealed by the majority vote of the Senate, as outlined below.
+Interpretations, violations of order, and reprimand for said violations are subject to a majority vote of the Senate, the objection of two voting members, or the ordered onjection of one voting member, or otherwise by those processes outlined within the most current published version of Robert's Rules of Order. - 1) Measure Voting Procedures: - a) There shall be three (3) votes toward a motion on the floor; - 1.
+Ave: affirmative vote for the measure. - 2.
 Nay: opposition to the measure. - 3.
-Abstention: neither for nor against the measure and does not take from quorum. - 2) During the first senate meeting following the swearing in ceremony, the Internal Vice President shall give a report including, but not limited to, their interpretation of the following meeting procedures: - a) How abstentions shall be calculated in a final vote; - b) Determining how a voting threshold shall be met when said threshold is not a whole number; - c) Determining whether quorum has been met when the membership threshold is not a whole number; - d) Determining resolution types when the categorization of said legislation is ambiguous; - e) Any other procedural interpretations that the Internal Vice President would find relevant to the Senate. - B) Closed meetings of the Senate (Executive Sessions) shall be held only upon a two-thirds (2/3) vote of present voting members.
+Abstention: neither for nor against the measure and does not take from quorum. - 2) During the first senate meeting following the swearing in ceremony, the Internal Vice President shall give a report including, but not limited to, their interpretation of the following meeting procedures: - a) How abstentions shall be calculated in a final vote; - b) Determining how a voting threshold shall be met when said threshold is not a whole number; - c) Determining whether quorum has been met when the membership threshold is not a whole number: - d) Determining resolution types when the categorization of said legislation is ambiguous; - e) Any other procedural interpretations that the Internal Vice President would find relevant to the Senate. - B) Closed meetings of the Senate (Executive Sessions) shall be held only upon a two-thirds (2/3) vote of present voting members.
 Proxies may be requested to leave by the Presiding Officer of the Senate.
-The Council may invite non-Council members to be present during these closed meetings by a two-thirds (2/3) majority vote of the Senate. - C) The Senate shall not pass any bill in expost facto. - D) Senate members must be courteous to whoever controls the floor. - E) No A.S.
+The Council may invite non-Council members to be present during these closed meetings by a two-thirds (2/3) majority vote of the Senate.

+- C) The Senate shall not pass any bill in ex post facto. - D) Senate members must be courteous to whoever controls the floor. - E) No A.S.
 Senate member shall secure the floor in order to speak on an issue, and then conclude their discussion by "moving the previous question." - F) The A.S.
 Recording Secretary shall not be allowed to proxy for any member of the Senate at Senate meetings. - G) Senate must appoint some member to take minutes after twelve midnight (12:00 a.m.) in the case that the A.S.
 Secretary elects to leave at that time.
 The A.S.
 Senate will pay the A.S.
 Secretary a shift differential after midnight that amounts to double the base pay at Senate meetings, with the money coming from the Senate budget. - H) The presiding chairperson shall determine the time of the legislation once adopted.
 The A.S.
 Recording Secretary shall then record the time of passage in the ASUCSB Senate minutes. - I) Senate shall hold their regular weekly meeting every Wednesday, at six-thirty in the afternoon (6:30pm), during their regular session as defined by Article V, Section 5 of the A.S.
-Constitution.
+Constitution. - J) The Internal Vice President shall make themselves available following every Senate meeting for the purposes of clarification and discussion of the minutes and actions of the Senate with any media in attendance.